Webhook Setup

 }

 The payload includes enough information to identify the interview and decide if you need to fetch full results.
-To retrieve the complete transcript and analysis, call GET /api/v1/interviews/:interview_id using your API key.
+The structured_answers_summary field indicates whether the interview collected structured data and how many questions were answered.

 Verifying Webhook Signatures